Rock Spiders in Santa Fe and Albuquerque NM

 Rock Spider Prevention

 As with any spider, the best prevention is keeping your yard and the area surrounding your home tidy.
-You can eliminate spots they may dwell by uncovering rocks and sweeping around your landscape and fences.
+You can eliminate spots they may dwell in by uncovering rocks and sweeping around your landscape and fences.
 If you are worried about rock spiders near your home, it’s always best to contact a professional for further guidance or help.